zorbathut/dec/doc/quickstart/installation.md

 ## Other

-Copy every `.cs` file from `dec/src` into some directory that will be compiled into your project.
+Copy every `.cs` file into some directory that will be compiled into your project.
 The details will depend on your environment; we recommend putting it in a ThirdParty subdirectory to make later updates easier.